the more you know

 Grand Tetons National Park

-Outside of one of the most iconic National Parks in the US, Yellowstone, is a National Park that has endless wildlife, mountain views, but a heck of a lot less traffic.
-The Grand Tetons are one of those places you can really get amongst nature with roaming bears, moose, buffalo and more.
+Outside of one of the most iconic National Parks in the US, Yellowstone is a National Park that has endless wildlife, and mountain views, but a heck of a lot less traffic.
+The Grand Tetons are one of those hidden gems where you can really get amongst nature with roaming bears, moose, buffalo, and more.

 Eloping in the Grand Tetons offers stunning mountain views, it can be family friendly or it can be beyond super adventurous.
 The extra bonus is Jackson Hole is close to the park and is a beautiful quaint little town to spend your time in as well.